necatiarslan/airflow-vscode-extension/README.md

 I am working on these features now, so they will be available in a couple of weeks.

 - Fix: when you open a dag while running, dagview does not check dag state continuously
+- Cancel a Dag Run
+- Run Specific Tasks
 - Connections, Variables, XComs
-- Task Tab, Log link
 - Loading Indicator
 - Hierarchical Tasks List
-- Cancel a Dag Run
-- Run Specific Tasks

 - Server Health Check/Status
 - Dag Code Checks